sandersn/manual/Assignability.md

 `number ⟹ number`.

-In fact, one common bug in the compiler is to use equality where assignability is the correct check.
+In fact, one common bug in the compiler is to use `===` where `⟹` is the correct check.
 This is a bug because Typescript supports many more types, and kinds of types, than just the primitive types.
-Good examples include classes and interfaces, unions and intersections, and literal types and tuples.
-Those 3 pairs are examples of three broad categories which we’ll cover next:
+Good examples include classes and interfaces, unions and intersections, and literal types and enums.
+Those 3 pairs are examples of three categories which we’ll cover next:

 * Structural types
 * Types created using algebraic operators
-* Special-cased types (literals, enums and tuples)
+* Special-cased types (literals and enums)

 (Note that generics are a complex topic that covers both structural and algebraic types so I’ll not cover them here.)